Budaun: Etymology and archaeology

-Recent Archaeology- Though it is an ancient as well as archaeological-rich city yet it do not get much more importance in terms of archaeology.
-Recently, in a village in Budaun known as Kheda Jalalpur village.
+Recent archaeology

-Fragments of Hindu temple idols, ancient bricks have been recovered from the mound of that village.
-According to the ASI, these remains belong to the post-Gupta period (7th-8th century), which is related to the time of about 1300-1400 years before today.
+Though Budaun is an ancient as well as archaeologically rich city, it has not received much attention or importance in terms of archaeology.
+Recently, in a village in Budaun known as Kheda Jalalpur village, fragments of Hindu temple idols, ancient bricks have been recovered from the mound of that village.
+According to the ASI, these remains belong to the post-Gupta period (7th-8th century).

 History

-According to the (Budaun District, Govt.
-Of Uttar Pradesh) stories, Budaun was named after Ahir prince Budh.
-The local tradition regarding this city is that it was founded in 905 A.D. by an Ahir prince whose name was Budh. and after whom it was called Budaun. and an inscription, probably of the 12th century, gives a list of twelve Rathore kings reigning at Budaun then called Vodamāyuta.
+According to the (Budaun District, Govt. of Uttar Pradesh) mythological stories, Budaun was named after prince Budh Ahir.
+The local tradition regarding this city is that it was founded in 905 A.D. by a prince whose name was Budh and after whom it was called Budaun.
+The ruins of Prasidh (a town on the Ramganga) and the coins discovered at Pachoma near Bareilly point to the existence of an Ahir dynasty around the borders of Badaun and Bareilly in the distant past.
+An inscription, probably of the 12th century, gives a list of twelve Rathore kings reigning at Budaun then called Vodamāyuta.
 Kanauj was conquered after 1085 by Mahmūd, the son of the Ghaznavid Sultān, driving out the Rāshtrakūta chief.
 This the Rāshtrakūta chief then move their capital to Vodamāyuta, where they ruled until conquered by Qutb-ud-din Aibak.

 The first authentic historical event connected with it, however, was its capture by Qutb-ud-din Aibak in 1196, after which it became a very important post on the northern frontier of the Delhi empire.
 In 1223, a mosque of imposing size, crowned with a dome, was built.
 In the 13th century two of its governors, Shams-ud-din Iltutmish, the builder of the mosque referred above, and his son Rukn ud din Firuz, attained the imperial throne.
 In 1571 the town was burnt, and about a hundred years later, under Shah Jahan, the seat of the governorship was transferred to Sahaspur-Bilari.
 Budaun and its district was ceded to the British government in 1801 by the Nawab of Oudh.

 In 1911, Budaun was a town and district of British India, in the Rohilkhand division of the United Provinces.
-At the time, an American Methodist mission maintained several girls schools and there was a high school for boys.
+At the time, an American Methodist mission maintained several girls’ schools and a high school for boys.

 Politics

-Sanghmitra Maurya is the MP of the Budaun Constituency and is the daughter of Swami Prasad Maurya.
-Budaun has large population of Ahirs which according to British historian Matthew Atmore Sherring came from Hansi and Hisar which is in Haryana.
+Aditya Yadav is the MP of the Budaun Constituency and is the son of Shivpal Singh Yadav.
+According to British historian Matthew Atmore Sherring, they came from Hansi and Hisar in Haryana.